czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Knowing that we have an efficient algorithm for trees, the next goal is to find a way to convert more general constraint graphs to trees

     - Removing Nodes
-      - Involves assigning values to some variables so that the remaining variables form a tree
+      - Involves assigning values to some variables so that the remaining variables from a tree
       - General Algorithm:
         - Choose a subset `S` of the CSP's variables such that the constraint graph becomes a tree after removal of `S`
           - `S` is called a cycle cutset